Give your employees the right to disconnect!

 The Pandemic has opened our eyes and made us all more aware and more sensitive to the importance of our Mental Health.
 Millennials have entered our workplaces and shown us how strongly they prioritize work-life balance and that they are sometimes willing to leave an employer that doesn’t respect their right to that balance.
 Work-life balance is increasingly taking precedence over wages when employees are considering changing employers.

 Although not a legal requirement in Canada, employers can proactively take steps to create a workplace culture that acknowledges and respects work-life boundaries.
 By creating policies and guidelines to address the right to disconnect you will be showing your employees that you respect them as individuals and not just employees, value their loyalty and contribution to your workplace and are respectful to their mental and physical health.
 Many employers already support their employees with substantial Wellness Plans – why not include a Right to Disconnect Policy in that Wellness Plan.
-This type of policy may also be a valuable tool in attracting new talent.
+This type of policy would also be a valuable tool in attracting and retaining talent.